 Real Fun !

 The Cascabel Community Quilt is hand crafted each year by members of the Cascabel Community and is the Crown Jewel of the Community Fair.

-Three sites within easy strolling distance provide variety and adventure for the whole family.
+Two sites within easy strolling distance provide variety and adventure for the whole family.

 - Oasis Bird Sanctuary conducts scheduled tours of their exotic birds and sells products that support animal rescue efforts.

 - Cascabel Clayworks – a cottage industry and homestead established in 1970, will host an open house and is the site of the Fair.

 - Also Visit Forever Home Donkey Rescue on your way here or on your way home.
 We’re 12 miles north of I-10 at exit 306 (Pomerene exit).
 360 West Rockspring Lane is a half mile past mile marker 7 at Gammons Gulch.
 (See Map)